wduquette/value/journal.md

         *   Which means I need to find out how that's done, so I can:
             *   Make sure that there *is* a string representation
             *   And then hash on it.
+*   Added code to parse string_reps into i64 and f64 if possible, and indicated where to do that for list and Any.

 ## 2019-05-30

 *   A MoltValue may or may not have an immutable clonable string. string.